stacywei/collect/README.md

 	adb push my_form.xml /sdcard/odk/forms/
 	```

-1. Launch ODK Collect and tap `Fill Blank Form`.
+1. Launch POST Collect and tap `Fill Blank Form`.
 The new form will be there.

 ## Using APIs for local development